J-Yaghoubi/Ctrader-CSI/README.md

 Be aware that there is not a single method to calculate currency strength, So you may see some differences between the various versions of CSI's.

-Our approach in this tool is looking at 28 different pairs and calculating the strenght of 8 major currencies through calculating the ratio of bodies to the length of candles over the special periods:
+Our approach in this tool is looking at 28 different pairs and calculating the strength of 8 major currencies through calculating the ratio of bodies to the length of candles over the special periods:
 (Close - Open) / (High - Low) over a special period

 In this tool, you can choose which currency you want to be reported.
 The colors are adjustable and the report is based on the current chart timeframe.